-One of the many factors of weather or in the long-term course of the climate.
-Strong air movements can have both positive and negative effects on the vineyards.
-Hot, dry winds such as those in Australia or the Scirocco, which blows from the Sahara towards the Mediterranean and reaches southern European wine-growing areas, can be dangerous.
-Equally feared are cold winds in valleys, such as the notorious Mistral on the southern Rhone.
-At high stress levels, vines can also be subject to wind stress, resulting in lower yields, impaired growth of shoots, foliage and grapes.
-The vines close the stomata in the leaves to protect them from the wind, which results in reduced photosynthesis and later ripening of the grapes.
+One of the many factors of the weather or in the long-term weather pattern of the climate.
+Strong air movements can have both positive and negative effects in the vineyards.
+Hot, dry winds, such as in Australia, or the scirocco blowing from the Sahara towards the Mediterranean and reaching southern European wine-growing areas can be dangerous.
+Equally feared are cold winds in valleys, such as the notorious Mistral on the southern Rhône.
+When the load is high, the vines can also experience wind stress, which results in lower yields, impaired growth of shoots, leaf area and grapes.
+As protection against the wind, the vines close the stomata in the leaves, which results in limited photosynthesis and thus later ripening of the grapes.